 Redirect With Cat

-Redirect will used to provide standard output content to the next command standard input.
-Cat prints files content and following file will get content of the previous file.
+The redirect will be used to provide standard output content to the next command standard input.
+Cat prints file content and following file will get content of the previous file.

 $ cat myshell.sh > yourshell.sh

 Keep in mind this operation will overwrite all yourshell.sh content with new content